WCUE: History

 WCUE began in 1949 as a daytime-only station licensed to Akron, Ohio; the station callsign referred to a musical cue.
 In 1963, the station's city of license was assigned to Cuyahoga Falls.
 From 1969 and into the 1970s, WCUE aired a Top 40 format.
 In 1981, WCUE Radio, Inc. sold WCUE to Sackett Broadcasting Company; Sackett then installed the Music of Your Life format aimed at older adults.
 By 1984, WCUE was airing middle of the road music; Jerry Healey was among the on-air personalities heard during these later years.

 On October 22, 1986, Sackett Broadcasting donated WCUE to Family Radio of Oakland, California.
 The daytime power was increased from 1,000 to 2,500 watts in 1988 and then to 5,000 watts in 1990.
 In 2000, the license transitioned from commercial to non-commercial status.
 In 2002, Family Radio obtained a main station waiver, allowing WCUE to function solely as a repeater for the Family Radio network.

+The station was taken dark on May 8, 2026, after Family Radio sold off the land where the transmitter is sited, which is adjacent to the Cuyahoga Valley National Park.